 Were the winters when you were young worse than they are now?
-You may be able to prove it with the Winter Misery Index.
+You may be able to prove it with the Twin Cities Snow and Cold Index.

-The Winter Misery Index (WMI) is an attempt to weigh the relative severity of winter when compared with winters of the past.
-The WMI assigns single points for daily counts of maximum temperatures 10 degrees F or colder, and daily minimums of 0 degrees F or colder.
+The Twin Cities Snow and Cold Index (SCI) is an attempt to weigh the relative severity of winter when compared with winters of the past.
+The SCI assigns single points for daily counts of maximum temperatures 10 degrees F or colder, and daily minimums of 0 degrees F or colder.
 If the minimum temperature drops to -20 degrees or colder greater, eight points are attributed to that day.
 Snowfall totals of one inch or greater in a day receive one point.
 Four-inch snowfalls generate four points for the day, an eight-inch snowfall receives a whopping 16 points.
-The duration of a winter is quantified using the number of days the snow depth is 12 inches or greater.
+To quantify the duration of winter, one point is tallied for every day with a snow depth of 12 inches or greater.

-The WMI for the winter of 2013-14 in Twin Cities was 207 points, or in the high end of the "severe winter" category.
-This was the 9th most severe winter on record based on WMI points.
-The lowest WMI score was the winter of 2011-2012 with 16 points.
-The most severe winter is 1916-1917 with 305 WMI points.
+The SCI for the winter of 2013-14 in Twin Cities was 207 points, or in the high end of the "severe winter" category.
+This was the 9th most severe winter on record based on SCI points.
+The lowest SCI score was the winter of 2011-2012 with 16 points.
+The most severe winter is 1916-1917 with 305 SCI points.

 Note, this could also be called the "Winter Fun Index" depending on your perspective!